Mod578/Kashef/README.md

 ## 🎯 The Goal

 The world of PC hardware can be intimidating for newcomers.
-"Kashef" (Arabic for "Detector" or "Revealer") aims to demystify computer components by providing a simple, visual way to identify parts and understand their purpose.
+"Kashef" aims to demystify computer components by providing a simple, visual way to identify parts and understand their purpose.

 This project was developed as a final graduation project for the Data Science and Artificial Intelligence diploma at Tuwaiq Academy.